yusuf-s-ahmed/Financial-Outflow-ETL-Pipeline/README.md

 - Scale processing capabilities based on business needs

 The solution reduces operational overhead while providing a robust platform for financial data analysis and reporting.

+## Troubleshooting

+### Common Issues

+1. **PySpark Environment**: Ensure Python paths are correctly set in your virtual environment
+2. **AWS Credentials**: Verify your `.env` file contains valid AWS credentials
+3. **Snowflake Connection**: Check network connectivity and credential validity
+4. **Dependencies**: Ensure all packages are installed in your virtual environment

+### Getting Help

+- Check the logs in the `airflow-docker/logs/` directory for detailed error information
+- Verify your environment variables are correctly set
+- Ensure your Snowflake warehouse is running and accessible

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.